PervasiveWellbeingTech/Popbots-Engine/README.md

     2. Source the newly created env variables
         > source ~/.bash_profile

+    Here is the list of all the required environment variables
+    ```bash

+    export TELEGRAM_BOT_TOKEN="" #telegram_bot_token optained via telegram bot father https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token
+    export SLACK_API_TOKEN="" # not mandatory for telegram but for slack yes ! you need to create an a new slack app https://api.slack.com/apps?new_app=1
+    export POPBOTS_POSTGRES_HOST="localhost" # where the database is hosted, localhost, or on an amazon rds instance
+    export POPBOTS_DB_NAME="" #  name of popbots database
+    export POPBOTS_DB_USERNAME="" #name of the db OWNER or with read/write access
+    export POPBOTS_POSTGRES_PASSWORD="" #password of the db owner
+    export SLACK_API_DEBUG_TOKEN="" # not mandatory, this is for the slack_logging_socket.py code, it is a slack app to pickup the platform errors.

+    ```
-## 1.2 Deploying the Postgres Database on your local machine (not mandatory)
+## 1.2 Deploying the Postgres Database

-- Install Postgres on your machine
+- Install Postgres on your machine or on create a AWS RDS Postgres instance
 - Create a Database user and password
 - Create a database with a corresponding name and password
 - Edit the .ini file (in models/core/database.ini) and complete all fiels accordingly (if you are working on your local machine, host will be localhost)
 - Create the tables with the file models/core/create_tables.py
 - I recommend using DBEAVER to view and monitor database (https://dbeaver.io/download/)

+## 1.3 Populating the Popbots Database with the bots scripts
+This can be achieve via

+- Navigate to /opt/Popbots directory
+    > cd /opt/Popbots/

+- Activate the popbots virtual environment
+    > source ../popbots_venv/bin/activate

+- Finally, run the populate_database_local.py script
+    > python populate_database_local.py

+You will see terminal logs to indicate if the operation was successfull.

-# 1.3 Running the code/telegram/slack sockets
+## 1.4 Running the code/telegram/slack sockets

 If you are just testing you can just run the python or telegram script like so:
 - Activate the venv by doing: